jgraham0325/land-register-api-docs/docs/api-documentation/V1.8/index.md

 <code>GET /fixed-penalty-notices</code>

 Retrieves a list of FPNs that have been added to any works record.
 FPNs are issued via the work API.
 FPNs can be filtered by status.
 Contractors are required to provide optional swa_code parameter in order to state which promoter they are working on behalf of.
+{: .govuk-body}

+#### Get reinstatements
+{: .govuk-heading-s}

+<code>GET /reinstatements</code>

+Retrieves a list of Reinstatements that have been added to any works record.
+Reinstatements are created via the work API.
+Reinstatements can be filtered by status.
+Contractors are required to provide optional swa_code parameter in order to state which promoter they are working on behalf of.
+{: .govuk-body}

 #### Get alterations
 {: .govuk-heading-s}